-The only way to make cranberry sauce less tart is to add a little more sweetness with sugar, maple syrup, or honey.
+The only way to make the sauce less tart is to add a little more sweetness with sugar, maple syrup, or honey.
 If your cranberry sauce is too tart, add a teaspoon or two of the sweetener of your choice at a time.
 Then stir and taste before you add more.

 Can you freeze cranberry sauce?

 Absolutely.
-Freeze any leftover or extra cranberry sauce in an airtight container.
+Freeze any leftover or extra sauce in an airtight container.
 It will be good for up to 3 months or so.
 You could probably push it a couple more.

 Can cranberry sauce be made in advance?